 Schedule: Students will follow a weekly schedule of asynchronous online class learning activities.
 Students will also be required to attend half of the weekly hour-long synchronous online class review sessions offered throughout the course.
 The course facilitator will communicate with students prior to the first meeting of the class in September to schedule the review sessions.

 Tuition with lessons at ECMS (10% off): $540 per semester

 Tuition with lessons and two or more concurrent 17-week classes or ensembles at ECMS (15% off): $510 per semester

 All ECMS students are charged a $15 registration fee each semester.

 Additional materials fee: no additional fees; all materials — including textbook and workbooks — covered in course cost

 AP® Music Theory provides students with a college-level written theory and aural skills experience designed to prepare them for the AP® Music Theory Examination.
 This yearlong online course focuses on basic music literacy, analytical training, and aural development through written and aural skills components.
 The written portion of the course will cover fluency with fundamentals, harmony, and harmonic counterpoint.
 The aural skills portion will cover sight-singing, performing rhythms, identifying melodic patterns, harmonic progressions, intervals, and chords; and practicing dictation.

-Note: AP® Music Theory fulfills the requirement for Fundamental Musicianship: Theory and Aural Skills 1 at the Eastman Community Music School.
+Note: AP® Music Theory fulfills the requirement for Fundamental Musicianship: Theory and Aural Skills 1 and Aural Skills 2 at the Eastman Community Music School.
 The AP® course is for high school students only and does not provide college credit.

 Prerequisites and Background: No prerequisites courses are required.
 Students must be able to read and write musical notation in at least one clef and show basic performance ability on voice or an instrument.

 AP® is a trademark owned by the College Board, which is not affiliated with, and does not endorse, this course.